 Once you have a Docker container chosen, you’ll need to find which port(s) it listens on.
 This would generally be in the description of the container, but can be found from the Dockerfile of the container.
 It would be specified after the EXPORT option.
 If you do intend to connect to a service provided by the container, you could ensure the the Visible from outside is ticked.
 This will create Security Group rules for your instance for the given port.

 Some containers may optionally take some configuration through Environment Variables.
 If this is the case, they can be specified here too.

 Click Create to continue.

+You should be back at your Application Environment page now.
 Click the Deploy This Environment button to begin the deployment.

 If the deployment was successful, the status should become Ready.
 In this example, our application called MyContainer has been deployed and the status message now tells us that the service is available at a given IP address and port number.